-- 1. Register for the instructor-led training (ILT) session of your choice in your Commerce Learning Center (CLC) curriculum.
+- Register for the instructor-led training (ILT) session of your choice in your Commerce Learning Center (CLC) curriculum.
 Each student must register individually to receive credit in the CLC, even if multiple students from the same office attend the same session.
-Register at least 24 hours in advance. - 2.
-Register for the accompanying GoToMeeting webinar using instructions in your "Approval" Email sent by the CLC.
-Contact WDTD (nws.wdtd.rachelp@noaa.gov) if the Email hasn't arrived within 24 hours
+Register at least 24 hours in advance. - Register for the accompanying GoToMeeting webinar using instructions in your "Approval" Email sent by the CLC.
+Contact WDTD (nws.wdtd.rachelp@noaa.gov) if the Email hasn't arrived within 24 hours (should come in just a few minutes)

-The audio for each session is via WDTD's RAC Line, 1-866-564-5812.
+Note...The audio for each session is via WDTD's RAC Line, 1-866-564-5812.
 Student passcode is 2094167#